eslint/eslint/docs/rules/space-before-function-paren.md

 };
 ```

-The following patterns are not considered warnings when configured `{"anonymous": "always", "named": "never"}`:
+The following patterns are not considered problems:

 ```js
 /*eslint space-before-function-paren: [2, { "anonymous": "always", "named": "never" }]*/